DCEngines/zeppelin-notes/README.md

-# zeppelin notebooks which comes with every fluir engine stack
+# sample zeppelin notebooks which comes with every fluir engine stack